15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 It requires you to grip the dumbbells with an underhand grip, unlike an overhand and neutral grip, which makes this exercise slightly different.

-Steps to perform a Yates row:
+Steps to perform a Yates Row:

 1. Holding a dumbbell in each with an underhand grip, stand upright with your feet hip-width apart.